Primer

 When a photograph, PDF, or video file is introduced as evidence, the question isn't whether the file can be opened — it's whether the file in front of the court is the same file that was created at the time and place being claimed.
 Traditional digital evidence workflows rely on metadata (EXIF, file-system timestamps), custodial testimony, and hash values that match between collection and presentation.
 Each of those has failure modes.
 Metadata can be edited by any user with file access.
 Custodial testimony can be challenged.
 Hash values only authenticate the file if the original hash was recorded somewhere independent and tamper-evident.

-Blockchain anchoring solves the "somewhere independent and tamper-evident" problem by recording the SHA-256 hash on a public ledger that thousands of independent parties keep a copy of.
+Blockchain anchoring solves the "somewhere independent and tamper-evident" problem by recording the SHA-256 hash on a public ledger that thousands of independent parties maintain copies of.

 FRE 901(b)(9): authentication by process

 Federal Rule of Evidence 901(b)(9) authorizes authentication by "evidence describing a process or system and showing that it produces an accurate result."
-The rule was written generally — the drafters in the 1970s could not have anticipated cryptographic hashing — but it applies cleanly to SHA-256 and blockchain anchoring:
+It applies cleanly to SHA-256 and blockchain anchoring:

 Daubert factors